hjaremko/baca-cli/README.md

 ### Any submit details: `details`

-Prints details of given submit.
+Prints details of a given submit.
 Requires workspace to be initialized.

 ```
 baca details <id>